 What is Canker ?

 Equine canker is described as an infectious process that results in the development of a chronic hypertrophy of the horn-producing tissues.
-We believe the infection is a Virus that looks to invade horses with lower or compromised immune systems because usually attacks only 1 horse in a pasture shared with other 10 horses that didn’t get affected by the Canker.
+We believe the infection is a Pathogen that looks to invade horses with weak or compromised immune systems because usually attacks only 1 horse in a pasture shared with other 10 horses that didn’t get affected by the Canker.
 It generally originates in the frog; may remain focal, but has the capacity to become diffuse and invade the adjacent sole, bars and hoof wall.
 Canker can occur in one foot or multiple feet may be involved.
 The etiology of canker remains elusive but wet environmental or moist unhygienic conditions have traditionally been thought to act as a stimulus, however, canker is commonly seen in horses that are well cared for and horses who receive regular hoof care.
 The treatments described in the literature have consisted of debridement and the application of topical medications including antibiotics, astringents, antiseptics, and caustic powders.
 No treatment to date has been consistently effective as the “Purple Mush”, which has been in treating this disease with 80% success rate after treating over 400 horses world wide.

 Clinical Signs :